-From March until November 2022 displaced persons could travel free of charge on public transportation.
-Displaced persons are accommodated in the basic care assistance system, which also covers asylum seekers.
-Within the framework of basic care, some costs are covered in the area of mobility/ticket for public transport.
+From March until November 2022 displaced persons could travel free of charge on public transportation.69 Displaced persons are accommodated in the basic care assistance system, which also covers asylum seekers.
+Within the framework of basic care,70 some costs are covered in the area of mobility/ticket for public transport.
 However, these are limited to: summons to authorities, medical appointments, transfers from the arrival centre to reception centres.
 For school-age children up to 15 years of age, the costs of the ticket from the place of residence to school and back are covered.
 In fact, the issue of mobility is insufficiently solved and is a known problem in accommodation within the framework of basic care.
-In the federal province of Vorarlberg, there has been a reduced ticket for social welfare recipients and those seeking protection in basic services since 2016.
+In the federal province of Vorarlberg, there has been a reduced ticket for social welfare recipients and those seeking protection in basic services since 2016.71

-The refugee coordination unit has discussed the issue of affordable mobility for those within the basic care system and is trying to find a solution.
+The coordination unit for Ukrainian refugees has discussed the issue of affordable mobility for those within the basic care system and is trying to find a solution.
 Discussions with relevant decision-makers at the political level as well as with the transport companies are continuing.
-Unfortunately, in 2023 there is still no satisfactory solution; only Vorarlberg has introduced the option of the affordable ticket.
-Unfortunately, there are sometimes problems with covering travel costs to and from German course institutes, as the costs are not always covered.
+Unfortunately, in 2024 there is still